hcoles/pitest-site/quickstart/basic_concepts.markdown

 mutation can currently result in an run error.
 If you see a large number of run errors this is probably be an indication that something went wrong.

+Under normal circumstances you should no non viable mutations or run errors.

 ## Incremental analysis